kevinvincent/ha-wyzesense/README.md

 2. Restart HA
 3. Verify you're still having the issue
 4. File an issue in this Github Repository containing your HA log (Developer section > Info > Load Full Home Assistant Log)
+   * You can paste your log file at pastebin https://pastebin.com/ and submit a link.
    * Please include details about your setup (Pi, NUC, etc, docker?, HASSOS?)
    * The log file can also be found at `/<config_dir>/home-assistant.log`